 Cheating in any form will not be tolerated.
 All work in lecture and lab must be completed individually.
 Forbidden actions include but are not limited to: giving or receiving assistance on any homework, quiz, exam, or other academic work; falsifying a person’s identity for any purpose; stealing or altering testing materials of any kind.
 All Lab Quizzes and Exams are closed book, closed note.
 No class resources or outside resources may be used during quizzes and exams.
 Students who lie, steal, or commit acts of academic dishonesty will receive a grade of “F” for the course.

 No smartwatches, headphones, or technology other than provided calculators is allowed during any assessment.
-The presence of a phone, headphones, watch, tablet, etc. during an exam or quiz is not allowed and will result in a 0.
+The visible presence of a phone, headphones, watch, tablet, etc. during an exam or quiz is not allowed and will result in a 0.

 If something is not clear to you please ask questions!
 Be respectful of other students and listen when they are talking.
 Students should always feel safe and comfortable.
 Let me know if any unsafe or unwelcome situation arises.